arvidn/libtorrent/docs/manual.rst

 exceed this limit.

-``whole_pieces_threshold`` is a limit in seconds. if a whole piece can be downloaded in this number of seconds, or less, the peer_connection will prefer to request whole pieces at a time from this peer.
+``whole_pieces_threshold`` is a limit in seconds. if a whole piece can be downloaded in at least this number of seconds from a specific peer, the peer_connection will prefer requesting whole pieces at a time from this peer.
 The benefit of this is to better utilize disk caches by doing localized accesses and also to make it easier to identify bad peers if a piece fails the hash check.

 ip_filter